vsmid/rudimentary/README.md

 ## Introduction
 A small an simple flat web services/applications framework.

+The goal of this framework it to produce the simplest possible Java framework by trying to use only JDK (notable exceptions are libraries dealing with JSON conversions).

-Flat means no strict separation on controller, service and repository layers.
+This framework is also opinionated and promotes flat application/service design.
+This means there is no strict separation on controller, service and repository layers.
 One web method implementation is contained within a single Java file.
+Of course, there is nothing preventing you to do it your own way :)

+This framework also promotes static access to various resources such as sql, email and object instances by using Java's ServiceLoader utility to reduce boilerplate code as much as possible.
+The goal is to not have object instances as properties in classes.
+If you want to use something, it should be available in a static way.

+#### Notable features

+* Easy and simple configuration via properties file, environment and system properties
+* Simple dependency injection mechanism
+* Simple and efficient validation pattern
+* Simple SQL access
+* Simple email access
+* Simple MVC framework
+* Simple application/service security configuration
+* It is easy to extends framework with your own custom stuff (look at the exts module)

 ## Roadmap